glycerine/spin_paxos/README.md

 affecting our choices.

-In discussions of configuration there can be two clusters being talked about, and this is a distinction that can get lost in Alex's argument.
+In discussions of configuration there can be two clusters being talked about, and this is a subtle distinction that I didn't perceive at first in reading Alex's argument.
 There is the five node central Chubby/etcd cluster itself, and then there is the larger cluster that depends on it.
 For my purposes, and conclusions, I have small clusters,